 This material is mainly contained in the lagoon areas but also includes a proportion of materials from the other zones on site.
 These trials have proven that Thermal Desorption is the only viable method that ensures the treatment of the very heavily hydrocarbon contaminated soils to achieve the strict reuse criteria on the site.

-Post treatment the soil is held in storage bins allowing for further chemical testing and results to be obtained before the material is released for reincorporation into the main earthworks.
-The removal of water from the soils during the thermal process can reduce the volume of the material by up to 30%.
+In order to obtain additional chemical testing and results before the soil can be released for reincorporation into the main earthworks, it is kept in storage bins after treatment.
+The removal of water from the soils during the thermal process can reduce the volume of the material by up to 30 percent .

 The Avenue is the largest Thermal Desorption project to be undertaken on site to date in the UK and is using the largest plant ever operated over here.

 Trials by DEC and others between 2000–2004 have proved that some of the contaminated material has the potential for treatment by Bioremediation.
-Bioremediation uses micro organisms and oxygen to biodegrade contaminants that are water soluble.
-In addition some volatile compounds will partly volatilise during the aeration of the material and some contaminants will leach out to the drainage layer during the process.
+The biodegradation of contaminants that are water soluble is achieved through the use of microorganisms and oxygen in bioremediation.
+Additionally, as the material is aerated, some volatile compounds will partially volatilize, and contaminants will leach into the drainage layer.
 To ensure efficient bioremediation the optimum oxygen and moisture contents of the spoil must be maintained along with sufficient oxygen availability.

-The Avenue will have two bio-beds created in separate locations on site.
+Two bio-beds will be constructed on the Avenue, one in each of two different locations.
 Both bio-beds will consist of a number of winrows or biopiles situated upon a low permeability liner and appropriate drainage and may use forced aeration to provide oxygen.
 The bio-beds will be capable of treating soils with a range of different levels of hydrocarbon contamination.
 The treatment times range from 4–16 weeks dependant upon the degree to which the soil is contaminated.

-The Avenue has been a high profile site for all of its working life and the recent past whilst it has remained derelict.
+Even though it’s been vacant for a long time, The Avenue has long been a popular tourist destination.
 Even now it retains a high profile with the local residents keeping a close eye on the remediation works as well as the wider remediation industry following progress keenly.
-VSD and the other stakeholders in the project are proud to be involved with the remediation of one of ‘Europe’s most polluted site’ and deliver a platform that the community can enjoy and benefit from in the future.
+Our team at VSD is honoured to be working on one of “Europe’s most polluted sites” in order to build a platform that the community can use in the future.